Andrew32A/typing-gym/README.md

 # Typing Gym:
 For anybody who wants to improve their typing skills without the ad bloat!
-Typing Gym helps them improve their WPM and speed while typing.
+Typing Gym helps them improve their WPM and accuracy while typing.
 I made this project because I was fed up with the ads and cookies on popular typing tests.
 This was also a great way for me to practice JavaScript and apply some of the knowledge I've gained these last few weeks while using various frameworks and api integration.

 <h2 align="center"><a href="https://andrew32a.github.io/typing_gym/">Click here to try it out!</a></h3>